-Please sign-up for ongoing workshops and training with Teaching and Learning Technologies as well as trainings with the Searle Center for Advancing Learning and Teaching.
+Please sign-up for ongoing workshops and training with Teaching and Learning Technologies, as well as those offered through the Searle Center for Advancing Learning and Teaching, the University Libraries, and the School of Professional Studies.
 Please refer to the Canvas Learning Center for in-depth information on Canvas.

 As you think through the changes to your courses discussed here, consider the impact that the circumstances may have on students’ ability to meet expectations, including illness, lack of internet connectivity, or needing to care for family members.
 Also, keep in mind your own planning and preparation needs in adapting to a new way of teaching.